-- -r: use 'raw' input.
+-r: use 'raw' input.
 By default, the 'processed' history is used, so that magics are loaded in their transformed version to valid Python.
-If this option is given, the raw input as typed as the command line is used instead. - -f: force overwrite.
-If file exists, %save will prompt for overwrite unless -f is given. - -a: append to the file instead of overwriting it.
+If this option is given, the raw input as typed as the command line is used instead.